shaofeihuang/ASTRAL/README.md

-# ASTRAL (Architecture-Centric Security Threat & Risk Assessment using LLMs)
+### Prototype Tool for demonstrating the ASTRAL (Architecture-Centric Security Threat Risk Assessment using LLMs) approach
-### Prototype Tool for LLM-Powered CPS Security Assessment

-ASTRAL is an interactive web application that uses multimodal LLMs to support real-time cyber-physical system (CPS) decision-making by generating architectural narratives, threat models, attack trees, DREAD risk assessments, and AutomationML files based on uploaded architecture diagrams.
+This interactive web application demonstrates the ASTRAL approach, using multimodal LLMs to support architecture-centric threat risk assessments by generating architectural narratives, threat models, attack trees, and probabilistic risk analysis based on uploaded architecture diagrams.

 ---